 - 1 packet of ramen noodles

 - Place a lid over the microwave safe container loosely and heat the water and the noodles for up to two minutes.

-- Stir the noodles with a fork to break them up and test the long loops of pasta for tenderness.
+- Stir the noodles with a fork or your best chopsticks to break them up and test the long loops of pasta for tenderness.

 - If the noodles are a bit stiff, microwave them for thirty more seconds.
 If the noodles are soft enough, drain off excess water and stir in the flavor packet.

 Be sure to use pot holders and taste test with care!
 Starches hold their heat extremely well, so your ramen container may still be extremely hot when you try to remove it from the microwave.